 Sustainability Certificate Capstone

-A capstone course is required of all sustainability certificate students.
-Each semester, you will have several capstones from which to choose.
+A capstone course is required of all students seeking to meet the current structure of the sustainability certificate.
+For fall 2018, students will have several captsones from which to choose.

 Env St 600, Section 003

 Capstone in Soil and Water Management

 Mondays, Wednesdays and Fridays